jojozhuang/jojozhuang.github.io/_tutorial/angular-app/fixing-issue-when-deploying-app-to-heroku-via-travis-ci.md

 $ brew install travis
 ```
 ### 2.2 Log into Travis
 Then login.
 Since I'm using travis-ci.com instead of travis-ci.org, I need to add `--pro` option for login.
+Besides, I'm using GitHub to log into Travis, so just provide the user name and password of GitHub account.
 ```raw
 $ travis login --pro
 Shell completion not installed.
 Would you like to install it now? |y| y